 Keep your winter spirit fresh with gorgeous days outdoors.
 These 11 Northern Michigan winter travel ideas … some dazzling, some dreamy, all delightful day trips … will light the fire within.

-In the past six years, photographer Heather Higham has shot the northern lights, ice caves, lighthouses, shipwrecks, untold miles of lakeshore and woodlands in Michigan—and, she says, “I still regularly stumble upon inspiring new destinations.”
+Photographer Heather Higham has shot the northern lights, ice caves, lighthouses, shipwrecks, untold miles of lakeshore and woodlands in Michigan—and, she says, “I still regularly stumble upon inspiring new destinations.”

 Higham seeks just-right lighting and unique angles when eyeing the landscape she’ll capture.
 Considering weather patterns is always a priority, of course.
 “I watch the weather all the time—it’s not the morning of, it’s the night before or two days before, and anytime there are aurora alerts, if we’re looking at a gale …”

 She’s drawn to places that change as a season’s mood shifts.
 The day may unfold wet and damp, just 40 degrees, or carry the promise of an open sky in the middle of winter—the latter of which she captured along Lake Michigan in the Sleeping Bear Dunes National Lakeshore.
 “On a blue-sky day, that contrast between the white, untouched snow and the blue water is just … I mean, that’s Michigan,” she says of the memorable winter hike at Pyramid Point in Leelanau.
-(She often has her 3 1⁄2-year-old pit bull, a rescue named Petey, with her, and he does make it into the occasional photo.)
+(She often has her pit bull, a rescue named Petey, with her, and he does make it into the occasional photo.)

 Exploring the outdoors with others, through her portraiture work, is another passion.
 “It allows me to capture memories for people who love this area against the backdrop of its natural splendor.
-I appreciate Northern Michigan as a community and place, and I hope my photography expresses my gratitude, while encouraging people to get out and experience it for themselves.”
+I appreciate Northern Michigan as a community and place, and I hope my photography expresses my gratitude while encouraging people to get out and experience it for themselves.”

 “One thing I’ve found about Northern Michigan,” she says, “is the people understand that you don’t always get ideal conditions.
 But you go out in it anyway.”